naoty/ext/README.md

 ## Usage

-`ext` provides a interface for command extensions.
+`ext` provides a convention for command extensions.
 If you want to extend a command by a new subcommand, you should add a command named `<command>-<subcommand>` such as `git-pr`. `ext` will look up and run the extension before an original command.

 ```
 $ alias git="ext git"